brenjoemulkern/ml-naive-bayes/README.md

 The program will first read the training and testing files, which will take around 7-10 minutes.

+The naive bayes training will print updates at every 100 documents classified (out of ~6700) to indicate its progress.

 The logistic regression training will print updates at every 100 update steps (out of 10000) to indicate its progress.

 ### Output